inducer/cnd/README.rst

 after them are to be specified, their trailing colons must remain in place.
 For example, the axis specification `:5` simply specifies a stride of 5.
 The stride simply acts as a multiplier on the index.
-No plausibility checking whatsoever is done on the dimension statement.
+No plausibility checking whatsoever is done on the dimension declaration.
 You may shoot yourself in the foot any way you like.

 If the layout is given as `"c"` or not given at all, the following things are true: